telerik/kendo-ui-core/docs/controls/editors/datetimepicker/how-to/prevent-invalid-values.md

 ## See Also

-Other articles on Kendo UI DateTimePicker:
+Other articles on the Kendo UI DateTimePicker:

 * [DateTimePicker JavaScript API Reference](/api/javascript/ui/datetimepicker)
 * [How to Validate Custom Dates]({% slug howto_validate_custom_dates_datetimepicker %})